Skip to Content

 7 Proven Scent-Blocking Solutions for Dogs in Heat

-There are various options to prevent your dog’s scent in heat from attracting other dogs.
 In this article, we will explore some of the most effective scent-blocking solutions for dogs in heat.
-Let’s get started!

 Why Does My Dog Have A Strong Smell When She’s In Heat?

-The strong smell is actually caused by pheromones that female dogs emit when they are in heat.
-Hormonal changes cause these pheromones and attract male dogs and signal that the female dog is ready to mate.
+The strong smell is caused by pheromones that female dogs emit when they are in heat.
+Hormonal changes cause these pheromones to attract male dogs and signal that the female dog is ready to mate.

 During this time, the pheromones are present in the dog’s urine, vaginal discharge, and even in her breath.
 The smell can be very overpowering, even from a distance.